r-hub/blog/content/post/2025-02-01-lazy/index.md

 With futures, you create a future, that is associated to a **promise**, which is a **placeholder for a value** and then the value itself (so not the same definition of "promise" as the "promises" used by base R in the context of lazy evaluation).
 The value can be computed asynchronously, which means in parallel.
 Therefore, the futures package allows R programmers to take full advantage of their local computing resources: cores, clusters, etc.

 Now, to add confusion beyond the different meaning of "promise" in this context, [by default](https://future.futureverse.org/reference/future.html) a future is **not lazy**, it is **eager**.
-This means that it is computed immediately unless you specify an alternative method (a "plan").
+This means that it is computed immediately.

 By default, the creation of a future below (`eager_future`) takes as much time as not wrapping the code in a future, because the computation is immediate.
 Setting `lazy` to `TRUE` makes the future creation much faster (`lazy_future`).